 Keep in mind that employers who must provide paid sick and paid leave benefits do not have to pay the employer Social Security tax on those wages.

 Employers without sufficient payroll taxes to cover the paid sick and paid family leave can ask the IRS for an accelerated payment.
-The IRS will announce more details of this process next week.

 3. Government cash payment